fbpx

 Top 10 incredible facts about the sloth

-Originally named after one of the Seven Deadly Sins, it’s no surprise that sloths have been labelled as the worlds laziest animals for decades.
-In fact, when sloths were first described in the scientific literature in 1749 they were labelled as “the lowest form of existence”!
-Since then, we have learnt that sloths are far from being simple, lazy creatures that just sleep all day.
-They are complex, mysterious animals that have an evolutionary history so weird that you might accuse us of making it up.
-To give you an insight into the misunderstood world of the sloth, Dr. Rebecca Cliffe (SloCo Founder and Executive Director) has given us her 10 favourite weird and wonderful sloth facts (originally published for the BBC):
+Sloths are far from being simple, lazy creatures that just sleep all day.
+They are complex, mysterious animals with an evolutionary history, features, and characteristics so weird that you might accuse us of making them up.
+To give you an insight into the misunderstood world of the sloth, Dr. Rebecca Cliffe (SloCo Founder and Executive Director) has given us her 10 favourite cool facts about sloths:

-3. They poop a third of their body weight in one go
+3. They poop once a week, and a third of their body weight in one go

 4. Sloths are blind in bright daylight

-They have a very rare condition called rod monochromacy which means that they completely lack cone cells in their eyes.
-As a result all sloths are colour-blind, can only see poorly in dim light and are completely blind in bright daylight.
+They have a very rare condition called rod monochromacy, which means that they completely lack cone cells in their eyes.
+As a result, sloth eyes are colour-blind.
+They can only see poorly in dim light, and are completely blind in bright daylight.
 Thankfully, sloths compensate for such poor vision by having a phenomenal sense of smell and a great spatial memory!
-Their bad eyesight also plays a key role in the sloths slowness — you can’t run around in the trees if you can’t see where you are going!
+Their bad eyesight also plays a key role in the sloths slowness; you can’t run around in the trees if you can’t see where you are going!

 5. They are faster in water than on land